cran-task-views/Spatial/Spatial.md

     areas.
 -   The `r pkg("Watersheds")` package provides methods for watersheds aggregation and spatial drainage network analysis.
--   [Rcitrus](http://www.leg.ufpr.br/Rcitrus/) (off-CRAN package) is for
-    the spatial analysis of plant disease incidence.
 -   The `r pkg("ngspatial")` package provides tools for analyzing spatial data, especially non-Gaussian areal data.
 It supports the sparse spatial generalized linear mixed model of Hughes